Vusimuz-cyber/Autosure_app/README.md

 &nbsp; - Persistent login sessions and secure data storage

-&nbsp; - Role-based access for customers, staff, and admins
+&nbsp; - Role-based access for customers and admins